-(2) These granted options are to be vested on an accelerated basis upon the attainment of individual and Company performance (earnings-per-share improvement) goals.
-Accelerated vesting for a portion of the grants to each named executive officer (the StockPlus program grants) is based on, in addition to the individual and Company performance goals, Company stock ownership.
-The above-identified stock option grant totals are made up of the grant amounts listed in the following order: (1) Stock Incentive Program grant which, for purposes of accelerated vesting is tied to earnings-per-share improvement goal one, (2) Stock Incentive Program grant which, for purposes of accelerated vesting is tied to earnings-per-share improvement goal two and (3) Stock Plus Program grant.
-Cal Turner, Jr. - 78,575, 39,281, 29,462; Bob Carpenter - 26,425, 13,218, 9,912; Mike Ennis - 20,000, 10,000, 7,500; Tom Hartshorn - 20,000, 10,000, 7,500; Leigh Stelmach - 26,425, 13,218, 9,912.
-Mr. Garner's employment with the Company ended in fiscal 1996 and therefore, all grants made to him in fiscal 1996 were canceled.
-(3)Mr. Garner is no longer employed by the Company.
+(1)These options for the purchase of Common Stock will vest on an accelerated basis upon the attainment of individual and Company performance (earnings-per-share improvement) goals.
+Accelerated vesting for a portion of the grants to each Named Executive Officer (the Stock Plus program grants) is based on Company stock ownership goals.
+The above-identified stock option grants for each Named Executive Officer are listed in the following order: (1) Stock Incentive Program grant which, for purposes of accelerated vesting, is tied to earnings-per-share improvement goals one, (2) Stock Incentive Program grant which, for purposes of accelerated vesting, is tied to earnings per share improvement goals two, and (3) the Stock Plus Program grant.